jonkwee/Python-Exercise/README.md

 # Print out that many copies of the previous message on separate lines.
 # (Hint: the string "\n is the same as pressing the ENTER button)

+# If there are any problems or more efficient way to write this program, please tell me!